FERC Opinion 594 Base ROE Decision

 Overview — the Twists and Turns Leading to Opinion No. 594

-These opinions reflected an important methodological change in how FERC assessed and determined ROEs for electric utilities, with the FERC moving from a one-step form of the discounted cash flow ("DCF") model to a two-step DCF model that now included both short-term and long-term growth rates.
+These opinions reflected an important methodological change in how FERC assessed and determined ROEs for electric utilities, with FERC moving from a one-step form of the discounted cash flow ("DCF") model to a two-step DCF model that now included both short-term and long-term growth rates.
 Additionally, the 10.57% base ROE was based on the midpoint of the upper half of the zone of reasonableness to account for what it characterized as anomalous market conditions.

 However, it didn't end there, because in 2017, following petitions to the D.C.
 Circuit Court, the court remanded Opinion Nos.
-531 and in response the FERC issued a briefing order in 2018 that proposed a new four-model methodology.4 At around the same time, FERC issued a similar briefing with the same proposed new methodology in relation to complaints filed against the base ROE of the Midcontinent Independent System Operator transmission owners ("MISO TO").5
+531 and in response, FERC issued a briefing order in 2018 that proposed a new four-model methodology.4 At around the same time, FERC issued a similar briefing with the same proposed new methodology in relation to complaints filed against the base ROE of the Midcontinent Independent System Operator transmission owners ("MISO TO").5

 Two-Step DCF

-@ 80% Weight
+Short-Term Growth Rate @ 80% Weight

-Long-Term Growth Rate
+Long-Term Growth Rate @ 20% Weight

-Adjusted by Short-Term Growth Rate
+Dividend Yield Adjusted by Short-Term Growth Rate

 CAPM

-One-Step DCF of S&P 500 Index
+Market Return Calc.
+Using One-Step DCF of S&P 500 Index

-Sourced from Bloomberg
+Beta sourced from Bloomberg

-Based on 30-Year Treasury Yield
+Risk Free Rate based on 30-Year Treasury Yield

 Zone of Reasonableness — Opinion No. 594